Services Contact

 01

-Images and enhanced instructional videos are present at the top of the product description page — the most requested attribute in testing.
+I moved images and instructional video to the top of the PDP — the most requested attribute in testing, and the single highest-impact change from research.

 The Ordinary — mobile homepage